scloud19/SECipedia/Node/streams.md

+Currently at - child.stdio <-- GO BACK

 ? - Double Check
 These are the notes that I took while reading/taking:
 Node Streaming Handbook

+Overall Definitions
+	File Descriptor
+		A number which represents a kernel resource, such as an open file or a socket.
+This can be mapped to utilizing various methods in node.

 TODO:
 	Blend this with stream info in basics.md